hasura/learn-graphql/tutorials/database/postgresql/tutorial-site/content/performance.md

 ## Explain and Analyze

 Postgres has great tooling to understand how slow a query runs.
-You can execute a simple SQL statement using EXPLAIN to ask the database why a particular query is taking long.
+You can execute a simple SQL statement using EXPLAIN to ask the database why a particular query is taking so long.
 For example, in our `users` model, we can make the following query in the SQL tab of the Data page of the console:

 Postgres Explain command displays the execution plan generated for the supplied SQL statement.